surveycto/timed-categories/README.md

 Great for implicit association tests (IAT)!

+We will also be hosting a webinar about this field plug-in and IAT on **Wednesday, October 6, 2021, at 1 PM UTC / 9 AM EST**.
+You can learn more and register at [this blog post](https://www.surveycto.com/events/implicit-association-test-webinar/).

 [![](extras/readme-images/beta-release-download.jpeg)](https://github.com/surveycto/timed-categories/raw/main/timed-categories.fieldplugin.zip)

 *This plug-in is currently under beta.
 If you you find a problem with the field plug-in, please email support@surveycto.com.*